-After delivery, the mother can expect to have some symptoms, but they are usually mild and temporary.
-Complications are rare.
+After childbirth, a mother can expect to have some physical changes and symptoms, but they are usually mild and temporary.
+Severe health issues are rare.
 Nonetheless, the doctor, hospital staff members, or health care plan usually sets up a program of follow-up office or home visits.

 Postpartum hemorrhage may occur soon after delivery but may occur up to 6 weeks later.

 Immediately after delivery of a baby, the mother is monitored for at least 1 hour.
 If an anesthetic was used during delivery or if there were any problems during delivery, she may be monitored for several hours after delivery, usually in a well-equipped recovery room with access to oxygen, fluids given by vein (intravenously), and resuscitation equipment.